 The University is committed to minimising any academic misconduct that conflicts with the principles of academic honesty and academic integrity and leads to an unfair advantage.
 The University undertakes preventative strategies to mitigate the risk of academic misconduct.
 Academic misconduct is concerned with all breaches of academic integrity, which includes (but is not limited to):

 Where allegations of academic misconduct arise, hearings may be conducted through the Student Misconduct Committee.
-Where a student disagrees with a decision made by the Student Misconduct Committee, they have an opportunity to make an appeal to the Student Appeals Committee based on perception that there is new evidence or there has been a display of procedural failure.
+Where a student disagrees with a decision made by the Student Misconduct Committee, they have an opportunity to make an appeal to the Student Appeals Committee in accordance with the procedure.

 Supporting documents